-Hi, I worked for an organization in 2007 for 6 months and left it.
+Hi, I worked for an organization in 2007 for 6 months and left.
 I have the experience letter from them.
-At that time didn't have a pan card or any other id proof but now i am planning to rejoin the organization.
-So the problem is that time my birth year was mentioned as 1983 however now as per my pan card and aadhar it is 1985 after the correction.
-So do i need to just submit an affidavit or any other proof as well.
-Also, i didn't want any rejection to happen, so what i did was at this time for the re-application i still mention the old date of birth in the resume.
-So that i should not get the rejection just because of the date of birth mismatch.
+At that time, I didn't have a PAN card or any other ID proof, but now I am planning to rejoin the organization.
+The issue is that my birth year was mentioned as 1983 back then; however, as per my PAN card and Aadhar, it is 1985 after the correction.
+Do I need to submit just an affidavit or any other proof as well?
+Also, to avoid any rejections, I decided to mention the old date of birth in my resume for the re-application.
+This is to prevent rejection due to a date of birth mismatch.

-Kindly suggest what to do as not only me even my family is depending on this job.
-Because in a day or two I will be getting the an email for the documentation date.
+Kindly advise on what steps to take as not only I, but also my family is depending on this job.
+I am expecting an email for the documentation date in a day or two.

 Thanks & Regards,